damenleeturks/licked/README.md

 3. Go to this URL in your Chrome browser: [chrome://extensions/](chrome://extensions/)
 4. Click to check the box for "Developer mode."
 5. One of the new buttons that should appear is "Load unpacked" (or, in older versions, "Load unpacked extension").
 Click it.
-6. Choose the folder that the unzipped/extracted files are in (probably called "`licked`").
+6. Choose the folder that the unzipped/extracted files are in (probably called "`licked-master`").
 7. The extension should now appear and the "Enabled" box should be checked.
 Start browsing your notifications and feeling all those doggy kisses!